duykhoa/duykhoa.github.io/_posts/2017-05-29-never-go-to-ocean-with-a-teaspoon.md

 They can come very randomly, suddenly.
 Usually we aren't ready for new opportunity.
 Or we aren't sure it is opportunity or not.

 Be prepare, so we don't miss any opportunity.
-And knowing a opportunity is even harder.
+And knowing an opportunity is even harder.

-I myself need to learn how to define a opportunity, honestly.
+I myself need to learn how to define an opportunity, honestly.
 If you have any tips, please share with me!
 I just know that opportunity comes with difficulty.
 Nothing is easy, or we can call it challenge.